MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 }
 ```

-Importantly, the implementation <xref:Microsoft.Quantum.Chemistry.JordanWigner.QubitizationOracle> is applicable to arbitrary Hamiltonians specified as a linear combination of Pauli strings.
+Importantly, the [QubitizationOracle](xref:Microsoft.Quantum.Chemistry.JordanWigner.QubitizationOracle) function is applicable to arbitrary Hamiltonians specified as a linear combination of Pauli strings.
-A version optimized for chemistry simulations is invoked using <xref:Microsoft.Quantum.Chemistry.JordanWigner.OptimizedQubitizationOracle>.
+A version optimized for chemistry simulations is invoked using the [OptimizedQubitizationOracle](xref:Microsoft.Quantum.Chemistry.JordanWigner.OptimizedQubitizationOracle) function.
 This version is optimized to minimize the number of T gates using techniques discussed in [Encoding Electronic Spectra in Quantum Circuits with Linear T Complexity](https://arxiv.org/abs/1805.03662).